 Federal Prison Commissary:

-Federal prisons make it possible for inmates to purchase food, clothing, hygiene, and recreation supplies.
-An inmate must minimize expectations of what he will find in the commissary, as the selection is very, very small.
-A simple search through Google of “Federal Prison Commissary” will yield many current examples, or clients may click on the following link to see the types of products available in a typical commissary.
-Inmates will have access to shop in the commissary, ordinarily, one time each week.
-Administrators authorize inmates to spend a predetermined amount in accordance with the most recent Program Statement concerning commissary.
-Although that amount is subject to change, the spending limit is currently less than $350 per month.
-Expenditures for telephone usage, email, stamps, and some medical products are excluded from that limitation, and administrators ordinarily boost the spending limit during the month of December.
-The spending limit will reset at zero on a given date each month; balances will not roll over.
+Federal prisons make it possible for people to purchase food, clothing, hygiene, and recreation supplies.
+A person must minimize expectations of what he will find in the commissary, as the selection is very, very small.
+A simple search through Google of “Federal Prison Commissary” will yield many current examples, or people may click on the following link to see the types of products available in a typical commissary.

-An inmate with financial resources should expect to spend several hundred dollars to ease his first months in the prison.
+A person with financial resources should expect to spend several hundred dollars to ease his first months in the prison.
 Those expenditures are not necessary, but they will help ease frustrations.
-As an example, we asked Prison Professor experts to use the commissary list that we link to above as a guide.
+As an example, we asked people to use the commissary list that we link to above as a guide.
 They filled out what they would purchase upon their entry into an institution.

 |Mach 3 Razor||12.35||1||12.35|